Test-beam Performance Results of the FASTPIX Sub-Nanosecond CMOS Pixel Sensor Demonstrator: Reconstruction and Analysis

 \subsection{Clustering}

 Direct neighboring pixels collecting charge within a \SI{200}{\ns} time window are clustered and the pixel with the earliest timestamp is used to set the cluster timestamp.
 Clusters get attributed a center position that is used to reconstruct the hit position.
 In case of a single-pixel cluster the hit position is obtained by using the pixel center.
-For cluster sizes $> 1$ a charge-weighted interpolation of the cluster geometry is applied, corrected for non-linear charge sharing using an $\eta$-correction algorithm \cite{Wennloef2023}.
-For FASTPIX this correction is conducted in radial coordinates (r,$\phi$) to account for the different symmetry axes of the hexagonal pixel grid.
-Reconstructed cluster position and telescope track position are translated to radial coordinates where correction parameters are calculated and stored for each data taking run.
-The correction is then applied during a second run of the analysis framework.
-Currently a first preliminary iteration of hexagonal $\eta$-correction for cluster size 2 and 3 is implemented, an addition to the correction module for cluster size 4 is in development.
-For larger cluster sizes the charge-weighted interpolation regains cluster position reconstruction accuracy and a correction for non-linear charge sharing loses its impact.
+For cluster sizes $> 1$ a charge-weighted interpolation of the cluster geometry is applied, corrected for non-linear charge sharing using an $\eta$-correction algorithm \cite{BELAU1983253,AKIBA201231}.
+For FASTPIX this correction is conducted in radial coordinates (r,$\phi$) to account for the different symmetry axes of the hexagonal pixel grid \cite{Wennloef2023}.